MKnierim/TeaTimer/README.md

 ### Running instructions

-Here are some useful tips to help run the app:
+Here are some useful tips to help run the application:

 #### Desktop